alexjaniak/zkMNIST-Noir/README.md

 | dense_2 (Dense)   | (None, 30)  | 3,030     |
 | Total params: 268,630 (1.02 MB) | Trainable params: 268,630 (1.02 MB) | Non-trainable params: 0 (0.00 Byte) |

-The model uses the ReLu activation function between dense layers and a Sigmoid function after the last layer.
+The model uses the ReLu activation function between dense layers and a Softmax function after the last layer.
 The model was trained using Stochastic Gradient Descent and uses Sparse Categorical Cross Entropy for the loss function.
 After training, the model achieved 97.52% accuracy on the test set.

 ## Approach
 The approach used was similar to 0xPARC's implementation with a few alterations to account for Noir's quirks.
 Like in 0xPARC's demo, and to simplify the circuit, only the last layer of the model was implemented as a zk-SNARK.
 Noir's simple Rust-like syntax made writing the circuit easy.

-The computation for the neural network's last layer forward pass implemented as a circuit, excluding the softmax $\sigma$ function, is:
+The computation for the neural network's last layer forward pass implemented as a circuit, excluding the Softmax $\sigma$ function, is:
 $$\mathbf{\hat{y}} = \mathbf{L}\mathbf{x} + \mathbf{b}$$

 Where $\mathbf{L}$ corresponds to the weights of the last layer with size $10 \times 30$, $\mathbf{x}$ is the input from the previous layer with size $30 \times 1$, and $\mathbf{b}$ is the layer's biases with size $10 \times 1$. $\mathbf{\hat{y}}$ is the model's prediction where $\sigma(\mathbf{\hat{y}})_i$ can be interpreted as the probability that the $i$th class is the actual class.